tfwu/iVMCL-Release/docs/classification.md

 # ImageNet-1k Classification

 Remarks: All the models are directly converted from the previous implementation, the [AOGNet-V2](https://github.com/iVMCL/AOGNet-v2) repo.
-They are trained from scratch  There are minor performance difference.
+There are very minor performance difference.
+This refactored code can be used to retrain those or train new models from scratch.

 - [x] All the models are released on Google Drive ([link](https://drive.google.com/drive/folders/1puKc5g03bnt1qtzaHLCxu5-8tWmlo_WP?usp=sharing))